nikhil-dewangan/new1-demo/README.md

 b.
 Post-increment

 Call Back Hell;
-to resolve this problem we inntroduce a concept Promises project() two types of js hooks🧷🧷🧷 property Acess method ()
+to resolve this problem we inntroduce a concept Promises:

+project()
+two types of js hooks🧷🧷🧷
+property Acess method ()